aldendaniels/koko/docs/source/api.rst

     koko.navigateToUrl('/users/123');

 Redirects the browser to the desired URL.
-This normalizes the URL to work correctly whehter using HTML5History routing or hashtag-based routing.
+This normalizes the URL to work correctly whether using HTML5History based routing or hashtag based routing.

 koko.navigateToPath()
 ---------------------